cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/01-index.md

 # Running a Chain Overview

-In this section, we will clone the cosmos-sdk and start and test an educational sample.
-This way we can ensure that everything cosmos-sdk needs is properly installed and understand the components without need of generating new code.
+In this section, you clone the `cosmos-sdk` repo first.
+Then you start and test an educational sample.
+By following these steps, you have access to the `cosmos-sdk` codebase and the Cosmos SDK components so you don't have to generate new code.